mau5mat/gm-ladder-webservice/README.md

 ## TODO

 - Refactor code repetition in Api.hs and DbQueries.hs
+- Find out a way to construct my db queries without opening and closing a connection each time

 ## Description